Laminations from the Main Cubioid: Introduction

 \subsection{Tuning}

 In this subsection we discuss the notion of coexistence of two laminations and make it more explicit.
 We will define the notion of \emph{tuning} which is stronger than coexistence of laminations.
-Right after Definition~\ref{d:lamset} we introduced a monotone function $\psi_G:\bd(G)\to\uc$ for Fatou gaps $G$; for an invariant stand alone gap $G$ of degree $k>1$ we have that $\si_d|_{\bd(G)}$ is semiconjugate to $\si_k$.
+Right after Definition~\ref{d:lamset} we introduced a monotone map $\psi_G:\bd(G)\to\uc$; for an invariant stand alone gap $G$ of degree $k>1$, we have that $\si_d|_{\bd(G)}$ is semiconjugate to $\si_k$ by means of $\psi_G$.
 If a lamination $\sim$ coexists with $G$, then we want to obtain an induced lamination $\psi_G(\sim)$ which is invariant under $\si_k$.
 We need the following notions.

-\begin{dfn}[\cite{bmov11}] Let $\lam$ be a geo-la\-mi\-na\-tion such that the images of its leaves are again leaves of the same geo-lamination.
-Any two disjoint leaves of $\lam$ with the same image are called \emph{sibling leaves}, or \emph{siblings}.
-Suppose that any leaf of $\lam$ has at least one preimage, and, for any leaf $\ell_1$ of $\lam$ with non-degenerate image, there are $d-1$ leaves $\ell_2$, $\dots$, $\ell_d$ of $\lam$ such that the leaves $\ell_i$, $i=1$, $\dots$, $d$ are pairwise disjoint and map to $\si_d(\ell_1)$.
-This property is called the \emph{Sibling Property} and $\lam$ is then called a \emph{sibling invariant lamination}. \end{dfn}
+\begin{defn}[\cite{bmov11}] Let $\lam$ be a geo-la\-mi\-na\-tion such that the $\si_d$-images of its leaves are again leaves of the same geo-lamination.
+Any two disjoint leaves of $\lam$ with the same $\si_d$-image are called \emph{sibling leaves}, or \emph{siblings}.
+Suppose that any leaf of $\lam$ has at least one $\si_d$-preimage, and, for any leaf $\ell_1$ of $\lam$ with non-degenerate $\si_d$-image, there are $d-1$ leaves $\ell_2$, $\dots$, $\ell_d$ of $\lam$ such that the leaves $\ell_i$, $i=1$, $\dots$, $d$ are pairwise disjoint and map to $\si_d(\ell_1)$.
+This property is called the \emph{Sibling Property} and $\lam$ is then called a \emph{sibling invariant lamination}. \end{defn}

 Let us explain the difference between Definition~\ref{d:sibling} and the so-called \emph{leaf invariance} (see Definition~\ref{geolaminv}(1)).
-In Definition~\ref{geolaminv}(1) one begins with a non-degenerate leaf $\ell$ and postulates the existence of $d$ pairwise disjoint preimage-leaves of $\ell$.
+In Definition~\ref{geolaminv}(1), one begins with a non-degenerate leaf $\ell$ and postulates the existence of $d$ pairwise disjoint preimage-leaves of $\ell$.
 In Definition~\ref{d:sibling} we begin with any leaf $\ell_1$ whose image is a non-degenerate leaf and postulate the existence of $d-1$ pairwise disjoint (and disjoint from $\ell_1$) leaves with the same image $\si_d(\ell_1)$.
 This is a little stronger than Definition~\ref{geolaminv}(1) as it does not follow from Definition~\ref{geolaminv}(1) that we will be able to find siblings of \emph{any} leaf mapped to $\ell$.
 A surprising fact is that this subtle difference proves to be sufficient to imply all other properties of invariant geo-laminations.

 More precisely, the main result of \cite{bmov11} is that \emph{sibling invariant laminations are invariant geo-laminations}.
 An advantage of using sibling invariant laminations is that checking if a geo-lamination is sibling invariant requires considering only leaves of the lamination.
 Also, geo-laminations generated by laminations are sibling invariant \cite{bmov11}, and it is proved in \cite{bmov11} that if sibling invariant laminations $\lam_i$ are such that continua $\lam^+_i$ converge (in the Hausdorff metric) to a continuum $K$, then in fact there exists a sibling invariant geo-lamination $\lam$ such that $\lam^+=K$.